Advancing ambroxol for neuronopathic Gaucher disease

 Enzyme rescue in the ER

-Ambroxol binds mutant GCase at neutral pH in the endoplasmic reticulum, stabilizing the misfolded protein and enabling correct folding and trafficking to the lysosome.
+Ambroxol binds mutant GCase at the neutral pH of the endoplasmic reticulum, stabilising the misfolded protein and enabling correct folding and trafficking to the lysosome.

 02